Introduction

 He wrote the note and took my backpack with him downstairs.
 I slipped out past security and went down to meet him and the cab.
 At the train Matt paid for the tickets north.

-We didn't talk, just watched the scenery buzz past the window.
+We didn't talk.
+We just watched the scenery buzz past the window at high speed.
 When we got to the stop, we disembarked and I used a payphone to call a cab.
-It took us to the base of a mountain.
+It took us from the train station to the base of a mountain.

 "Matt, I'm supposed to do the next part of this journey alone.
 I need you to go back to the town we passed through and wait for me at the hotel there.
 I'll be back tomorrow," I told him.

 The third stone marker got the plastic-wrapped leather-covered box.
 The final stone marker got my backpack.
 Now unburdened, I turned back down the path and took a fork that led to a cliff wall.
 There I sat after bowing to the wall.
-Every hour I stood, went through my Tai Chi poses and then bowed to the wall and sat.
+Every hour I stood and went through my Tai Chi poses.
+I would then bow to the wall and sit.

 I didn't eat or drink.
 I just sat and meditated with my eyes closed between Tai Chi.
 As the sun set, I was joined by two people.
 I didn't say anything, but they sat with me.
 Once the sunset finished, I performed no more Tai Chi but just sat there and meditated.

-A voice from the top of the cliff called out, "Come if you know the way."
+A voice from the top of the cliff called out loudly, "Come if you know the way."

 I moved to the cliff and began to climb.
 My silent companions just watched from below.
 While I knew each and every handhold, it was still a frightening thing to free-climb with no rope or tools.
-I was particularly happy I didn't share my Grandmother's fear of heights when I looked down as I climbed.
+I was particularly happy I didn't share Grandma's fear of heights when I briefly looked down as I climbed.

 "Tell me who you are," he commanded.